tdongsi/tdongsi.github.io/source/resume/index.markdown

       including automated performance test framework in Python that orchestrate Java-based clients ingesting data simultaneously from multiple remote Windows and Linux hosts.
     * Designed and developed an automated test suite for testing Java byte code injection tools, including a custom Java parser (based on ANTLR) to verify correctness of decompiled byte codes after injection.
     * Developed functional tests for Talend data connectors in ETL pipelines for transforming data from MySQL and Cassandra databases to Objectivity databases.
-    * Reviewed Java codes and enforced good practices for more robust and flexible Java API.

 <!--
 *Selected Projects and Achievements*: